 DIY 5-Seed Vegan Protein Powder / Blend

 - 1/2 cup chia seeds

 - 1/4 tsp vanilla powder optional

 - Grind each ingredient separately in a spice grinder/ food processor until a fine flour.
 Be careful not to over grind.

 - Mix all ingredients together and add the vanilla to the mixture

-- Store in an air-tight container in a dry dark place to use for up to two weeks or it can be stored in the refrigerator to allow it to last longer.
+- Store in an air-tight container in a dry dark place to use for up to four weeks or it can be stored in the refrigerator to allow it to last longer.
 (I prefer to store mine in the fridge)

 - Do not grind all ingredients together at once in the food processor, as the hemp seeds and linseeds can be difficult to get a fine flour texture and may take longer.